ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 After explaining Integral Theory, we picked up our post-it notes and organized them into the quadrants that were put up across the room.
 When the post-it notes were assigned to their respective quadrant, Frederik and Johannes asked us to move towards the quadrant in the room that we felt we had the most experience in or we felt we were good at.
 Next, we had to discuss in our 'quadrant groups' if the post-it notes that were put up in the quadrant were a good match for it or if they belonged in another quadrant.
-The final exercise consisted of moving with your group to the next quadrants and listening to 1 person that stayed behind from the initial group explain the conclusions they reached during the initial discussion.
+The final exercise consisted of moving with your group to the next quadrants and listening to one person, that stayed behind from the initial group, explain the conclusions they reached during the initial discussion.

 The presentation of Frederik and Johannes can be found [here](https://www.slideshare.net/frederikvannieuwenhuyse/an-integral-view-on-agile){:target="_blank"}.